 - 1. Continue to work with Kalepa Koalition, ranchers, farmers, water users and Green Energy Team LLC on the various issues relating to the transition of the land to diversified agriculture. - Convert revocable permits to long-term licenses for current tenants, upon the evaluation of their Request for Lands applications and pending board approval by December 2012.
-The ADC plans to offer long-term licenses (20 years) beginning May 2013. - 3.
+The ADC plans to offer long-term licenses (35 years) beginning May 2013.
+Revocable permit tee's were offered long term licenses and was completed on October 30, 2013. - 3.
 On-going efforts to work with the County of Kauai on a proposed landfill to be located in this area. - 4.
-Work with DLNR Dam Safety and ARMD to mitigate reservoir issues at Upper A'ahoaka and Field 21 reservoirs.
+Work with DLNR Dam Safety and ARMD to mitigate reservoir issues at Upper A'ahoaka.
+Field 21 reservoir mitigation work was completed in November 2013.